-Many people are co-infected with HIV and Hepatitis C (Hep C or HCV), which attacks the liver.
-Co-infection with HIV and Hepatitis C is can be extra hard on your body, so get tested for both if you think you’re at risk from drug use or having sex with someone who uses drugs.
+Many people are co-infected with HIV and hepatitis C (hep C or HCV), which attacks the liver.
+HIV and hepatitis C co-infection is can be extra hard on your body, so get tested for both if you think you’re at risk from drug use or having sex with someone who uses drugs.

 Hep C can be transmitted when even a small amount of blood from an infected person comes in direct contact with the bloodstream of someone else.
 Frequent routes of transmission include:

 Sexual transmission is less common, but if there is any slight tearing of vaginal or anal tissue, there could be a risk of infection.
 Open sores (like herpes sores) can also make you more vulnerable.

 If you are pregnant, you can transmit hep C to your baby during pregnancy or childbirth.
 The infection rate will depend on your hep C viral load, how much contact the baby has with your blood and the use of birthing assistance measures during the birth.
 For example, forceps can increase the risk of infection.
 HIV and hep C co-infection may also increase the risk of infection to your baby.

 Treating hep C really depends on your health.
 Treatment for HIV can be problematic if you have hepatitis C, as many HIV drugs are processed through the liver.
 Street drugs or alcohol can complicate treatment and be dangerous, so it’s vital that you are up front with your doctor if you are using alcohol or drugs.